 Quiz Security Options - January 21, 2022 - Noon

 Join us to find out what quiz security options are available, and how to make use of them.

 Since You've Been Gone - August 24, 2021 - Noon

-What’s happened with BOLT, Zoom, and our other tools since you’ve been gone?
+What’s happened with Brightspace, Zoom, and our other tools since you’ve been gone?
 Come to this session to find out about important changes that could affect how you create and deliver your courses this semester!